nesjett/angular8_ngrx_material_skeleton/README.md

 To acces the source code, change to branch ["source"](https://github.com/nesjett/angular8_ngrx_material_skeleton/tree/source)

+A live version of the site can be found at [Github pages](https://nesjett.github.io/angular8_ngrx_material_skeleton/)

 # Angular 8 with NgRx